 At age 18, many young people are herded off to college, where, in order to be accepted, they must demonstrate that they are so incredibly sensitive, and have such exquisitely refined sensibilities, that they cannot bear to hear any offensive truths.

-And if you should be exposed to any harsh truths, you must flinch and yell and cry as much as possible.
+And should they be exposed to any harsh truths, they must flinch and yell and cry as loudly as possible.
 He who can take the least pain/reality, wins.

 I'm glad I didn't have to grow up in one of those primitive cultures and undergo one of those excruciating rituals.

 I'm also sorta glad I'm not going to college today.